tundish/turberfield-dialogue/turberfield/dialogue/doc/packaging.rst

    name should use only lower case letters.
 If you want to signify a space in the directory name, use an underscore.

+   Also, **never use the word 'turberfield' in your package name**.
+   It's for software tooling only.

 Make a manifest
 ~~~~~~~~~~~~~~~